inwenis/blog/docs/posts/post04.md

+---
+draft: false
+date: 2023-05-09
+categories:
+  - General coding
+---

 # Short post on premature optimization and error handling

-2023-05-09

 *Premature optimization is the root of all evil* ~Donald Knuth